patrickbucher/learning-clojure/getting-clojure.md

     (1 2 3 1 2 3 1)

 `iterate` creates a lazy sequence based on a function.
-The first argument is a function to be called for each subsequent iteration; the secund argument is a starting value:
+The first argument is a function to be called for each subsequent iteration; the second argument is a starting value:

     > (def counter (iterate inc 1))